fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ## Closing Thoughts

-Later the protagonists gathered for a final time.
+*Later the protagonists gathered for a final time*.

 - D: Shall I commit this to the repository?
 - G: No!